-The MSc project provides students with an opportunity to undertake original research in bioinformatics.
+The Masters project provides students with an opportunity to undertake original research in bioinformatics.
 A wide variety of projects are offered each year in such diverse areas as microarray analysis, structure prediction, mining biomedical texts and genome analysis.

-Projects are chosen late in the Spring Term and become the primary focus for students after the exams (beginning of the Summer Term).
+MSc projects are chosen late in the Spring Term and become the primary focus for students after the exams (beginning of the Summer Term).
 Part-timers have to choose their project in their first year, so they are strongly advised to do some research into the scientific interests of members of staff during the Autumn and Spring terms (as they are not exposed to all the course material until their second year).
 Project are submitted in late August (in the second year for part-timers).
 The hand-in deadline for the current academic year will be confirmed in due course.